Application fees and tuition fees

 For studies shorter than three months, an entry visa is instead required for citizens from countries outside the EU/EEA.
 Visas are issued for short-term visits up to 90 days.
 You will find more information on how you apply for a visa in the link to the right.

-If you are considering studying at the SEDU, you will find a couple of useful links about studying in Sweden and qualifications recognition below.
+If you are considering studying at the SEDU, you will find a couple of useful links about studying in Sweden and qualifications recognition (The Swedish Council for Higher Education.

 Applications for the courses at the SEDU are made via www.universityadmissions.se unless stated otherwise at the course page on our website.